ryojitanabe/ryojitanabe.github.io/index.md

 ## Short Biography

-I am currently a tenure-track Assistant Professor at Yokohama National University, Japan.
+I am currently an Associate Professor at Yokohama National University, Japan.
 Previously, I was a Research Assistant Professor at Southern University of Science and Technology with [Prof. Hisao Ishibuchi](http://www.cs.osakafu-u.ac.jp/~hisaoi/), China, from 2017 to 2019.
 I was a Post-Doctoral Researcher at JAXA with [Prof. Akira Oyama](http://ladse.eng.isas.jaxa.jp/), Japan, from 2016 to 2017.
 I received my Ph.D. in Science from The University of Tokyo, Japan, in 2016, under the supervision of [Prof. Alex Fukunaga](http://metahack.org/index.html).